 “You were the first people to respond to us and get supplies to the people in need,” Rahe told Americares.
 “Our patients had trouble making ends meet before the storm.
 Taking away a job for even a month puts them behind.”

-“Americares provides a benefit to the community under regular circumstances, but having that relationship with an organization that is an expert in disaster relief and emergency response and is able to provide boots on the ground is of tremendous value.
+“Americares provides a benefit to the community under regular circumstances, but having that relationship with an organization that is an expert in disaster relief and is able to provide boots on the ground is of tremendous value.
 I don’t think you can put a dollar amount on that."

 Our Hurricane Response Partners in Texas

 Our U.S Programs partner with an extensive safety net clinic network in all 50 states and Puerto Rico that allows us to build a rapid response to a disaster and build long term programs in support of health system restoration.
 In addition, we reach out to and identify new partners during a disaster to meet immediate community needs and establish sustainable relationships for strengthening health services.
 All partners listed below receive emergency medicines and supplies.
 Partners listed with ** are also receiving program and project support ranging from targeted health initiatives to operational assistance.

 |Austin Travis County Integral Care||Austin|

 |The Aransas Pass Fire Department||Aransas Pass|